Public Finance

 Geographic Diversity

-Students from other countries are interested in Public Finance, too.
-About 16.7% of those with this major are international students.
+Public Finance appeals to people across the globe.
+About 28.6% of those with this major are international students.

 How Much Do Public Finance Majors Make?